dmorse/pscfpp/README.md

 This should create many html files in the docs/html subdirectory of the pscfpp/ root directory.
-To begin reading the resulting documentation, point a browser at the file docs/html/index.html within this directory.
+To begin reading the resulting documentation, point a web browser at the file docs/html/index.html within this directory.
 This file is the main page of the manual.

 ## Dependencies

-The PSCF source code is written using C++ as the primary language, with CUDA used in some programs for GPU acceleration.
-PSCF is only provided in source file format, and so must be compiled from source.
-PSCF has been developed on both linux and and Mac OS X operating systems using standard unix utilities, and is designed to run on these or other unix-like systems.
+PSCF has been developed on both linux and and Mac OS X operating systems, and is designed to run on these or other unix-like systems.

-To compile and run this or other unix software on Mac OS X, you must first install the unix command line tools.
-These tools are provided as part of the much larger XCode Mac development environment, but can also be installed separately.

 The CPU-based programs within the PSCF package depend on the following external libraries: